Home Health Content Hub Health Insights

-Telehealth: Tapping into existing solutions for emerging problems
+Telemedicine: Tapping into existing solutions for emerging problems

 Exercising in small home

-what is telehealth
+what is telemedicine

-What is telehealth?
+What is Telemedicine?

-Telehealth is defined by the World Health Organisation as the “delivery of health care services, where patients and providers are separated by distance”3.
+Telemedicine is defined by the World Health Organisation as the “delivery of health care services, where patients and providers are separated by distance”3.
 It involves the use of telecommunications and virtual technology to deliver health care outside of traditional health care facilities4, such as mobile apps or video chat.

 1. Clinician to clinician: More common in radiology, where healthcare professionals can share analysis and radiological images via email